 However, if you and your cohabitant are joint owners of the property, you may wish to consider a joint tenancy with a right of survivorship instead of a will.

-Joint tenancies give the cohabitants the ability to share the rights and responsibilities associated with the property during their lifetimes.
+Joint tenancies give unmarried partners the ability to share the rights and responsibilities associated with the shared property during their lifetimes.
 Then, upon the death of one joint tenant, title to the property automatically passes to the other, without the need to go through the formal probate process a will requires.
 There are other benefits to a joint tenancy, such as tax savings, documentation of commitment, and the sharing of debt.

-Durable Powers of Attorney
+Unmarried Couples and Durable Powers of Attorney

-If you want the person making decisions for you (let's say it is your unmarried partner) to be able to do so even if you become incapacitated and unable to make decisions for yourself, then you will have to make those legal powers "durable."
+If you want your unmarried partner to be make such decisions in the event you become incapacitated and unable to make decisions for yourself, then you'll have to make those legal powers "durable."
 If you don't explicitly make the power of attorney durable, they will end if you become incapacitated and your unmarried partner may have to go to court to ask the judge to continue managing your affairs.

 For Health Care

 When creating a medical directive, you make what is called a health care declaration, or medical directive.
 The health care declaration sets out how you should be cared for in an emergency or if you are incapacitated.
-Specifically, you can direct which treatments you want to receive and which you do not.
+Specifically, you can direct which treatments you want (and don't want) to receive.
 Life-prolonging treatments like resuscitation are often addressed in a medical directive, as are directions regarding quality of life and end of life treatments.